gurukulams/gurukulam/site/content/books/12-biology/bio-zoology/unit-1/reproductive_health.md

 Statement 2: They are chemical barriers of conception and are reusable.

-    (a) Both statements 1 and 2 are correct and statement 2 is the correct
-    explanation of statement 1.
+(a) Both statements 1 and 2 are correct and statement 2 is the correct explanation of statement 1.

 (b) Both statements 1 and 2 are correct but statement 2 is not the correct explanation of statement 1.

-    (c) Statement 1 is correct but statement 2 is incorrect.
+**(c) Statement 1 is correct but statement 2 is incorrect.**

 (d) Both statements 1 and 2 are incorrect.

-7. Match column I with column II and select the correct option from the codes given below.
+7.Match column I with column II and select the correct option from the codes given below.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}